molmod/yaff/doc/ug_forcefield.rst

   certain geometric prescriptions.
 Building such a structure from scratch can be very difficult for complex systems.
 One may design a non-physical force field such that the optimal geometry satisfies the geometrical criteria.

+* Several combinations of internal coordinates and valence energy terms are not supported through the parameter file, simply because they are uncommon.
+The above example shows how one can program any combination of internal coordinate and valence energy term in the force field.